watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 * Simplicity
    * no SFC Proxies which reduces components such as nodes and address resources.
-   * TE, redundancy, and Fast Re-route (FRR) are achieved by using SRv6, which does not require any additional protocols.
+   * TE, redundancy, and Fast Re-route (FRR) using SRv6 without any additional protocols.
 * Comprehensive Management
-   * centralized controller handles SFC Provisioning and manages link-state and network metrics.
-   * control using standardized protocols.
+   * control using standardized protocols and abstracted Service Interfaces.
    * manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.
+   * provide programmability by providing SR Policy that satisfies user's intent including SFC and QoS.

 ## Requirements
 To achieve these objectives, several key requirements are as follows:

 1. Service segment for SR-aware function: using End.AN, provide SFC without SR Proxies.
-2. Centralized policy management: including service segments, SFCs, TEs, VPNs, LinkState, and network metrics.
-3. Provide programmability: provide flexibility
+   * a
+   * a
-4. Straightforward extension: using SRv6 standard protocols such as BGP, and PCEP, without any changes.
+2. Straightforward extension: using SRv6 standard protocols such as BGP, PCEP, IS-IS, OSPF, TI-LFA, and Anycast SID, without any changes.
+   * a
+   * a
+3. Centralized policy management: including service segments, SFCs, TEs, VPNs, LinkState, and network metrics.
+   * a

-TODO: add a description
+   * a

 # Overview of SRv6 Native SFC Architecture
 In Figure 1 and Figure 2, the Overview of SFC with SR-aware and SR-unaware functions, respectively.